-Special students are not registered in a program of study that may lead to a degree.
+Special students (non-degree) are students on a Letter of Permission or studying through the Ontario Visiting Graduate Students (OVGS) agreement.
+Such students are not registered in a program of study that may lead to a degree.
 All special students must be enrolled in at least one graduate course.
-Special Students are not permitted to take reading and research courses.
+Special Students are not permitted to take Reading and Research courses or UofT courses.
 The Director, GCTS, may admit a student to part-time occasional studies to take courses for credit with the permission of the instructor.
 (See §A4.1.3.)